Missing Piece Blog

 4. Active participation in setting goals

-Once parents obtain a deeper understanding of their child’s progress and challenges through reports and treatment plans, they can play a more active role in defining therapy objectives.
+Once parents understand their child’s progress and challenges through reports and treatment plans, they can play a more active role in defining therapy objectives.

-Actively participating in setting goals creates a consistent approach between therapy sessions and home environments.
+Actively participating in setting goals creates a consistent approach between therapy sessions and parent ABA training in home environments.
 When parents are aware of therapy goals, they can incorporate techniques and activities related to those goals into their daily routines.
 This reinforces the child’s learning and progress far beyond the therapy center.

 5. Monitoring and reinforcement at home

-Reinforce your child’s positive behaviors by giving them praise, rewarding them with small gifts that mean something to them, or simply by spending quality time with them.
-Remember to be patient, consistent and to set clear expectations.
+Caregivers can reinforce their child’s positive behaviors by giving them praise, rewarding them with small gifts that mean something to them, or simply spending quality time with them.
+They simply need to be patient and consistent and set clear expectations.

 How does parental involvement influence a child’s behavior?

-According to a study published in the Journal of Autism and Developmental Disorders, parental involvement in ABA therapy has a significant impact on positive outcomes for children.
-Caregivers who actively participated in their child’s therapy reported noticeable improvements in their social communication skills, reduction in problem behaviors and improved adaptive functioning.
+According to a study published in the Journal of Autism and Developmental Disorders, parental involvement in ABA therapy significantly impacts positive outcomes for children.
+Caregivers who actively participated in their child’s therapy reported noticeable improvements in their social communication skills, reduction in problem behaviors, and improved adaptive functioning.

 Why are parent portals so effective?